 There are lots of different options for getting around when in Costa Rica.
 There are two international airports: San Jose International Airport (SJO) and Liberia Daniel Oduber Quiros International Airport (LIR).

 The country does have some trains, however, these are mostly commuter trains rather than longer cross-country trains so I don’t recommend using them.
 The most common forms of travel are taking a local public bus, hiring a private shuttle, or my favorite way: renting a car!

-One of the more comfortable ways to travel in Costa Rica is to charter a shuttle bus.
+One of the more comfortable ways to travel is to charter a shuttle bus in Costa Rica.
 These are shared private transportation options that are more direct and offer the incredible luxury of air conditioning for a break from the heat.

 Costs for private shuttles are around $50 USD per trip.
 These are ideal as they will take you on a more direct route rather than stopping constantly on public buses.
 You’ll also get picked up/dropped off at convenient locations, with most shuttles offering door-to-door hotel pick-up and drop-off.

 There are five different shuttle bus companies in the area to choose from: Gray Line, Interbus, Monkey Ride, Easy Ride, and Tropical Tours.
 All these companies are quite similar in cost and amenities.